WillNilges/willnilges/README.md

 I work on all kinds of stuff.
 More often than not it's probably some backend/devops nonsense for @ComputerScienceHouse, the student org that ~~owns my soul~~ I'm a part of.

-Currently, I'm directing CSH's ImagineRIT project, CSHacked!
-We're building a cool asset-tracking mesh network and we're going to give people access to it the day of imagine and challenge them to find some "hackers" that are roaming campus.
+I just finished directing CSH's ImagineRIT project, CSHacked!
+We built a cool asset-tracking mesh network and gave people access to it the during ImagineRIT 2022 so they could find some "hackers" that roaming campus.
+It was a smashing success!
+I'm so proud of everyone who worked on it, they did a great job!

 This summer, I'll be Co-Op'ing at Datadog working on their Metrics Resolution team.
 Super excited for that!